skladany/nextgroup.run/readme.md

 - [ ] Finishing creating main endpoint that shows the next 10 runs from now

+# 2022-06-22

+- [x] Continuing with endpoint code; Still struggling with typing properly...

 # 2022-06-21

 - [x] Working on endpoint code; Adding types